The Slow Movement's slow takeover of communication

 In PR and communication, we benefit when counterbalancing this discomfort with our practice.
 By communicating slowly, deliberately, attentively, we become an adversary to the phenomenon of fastness.
 It will help save the better parts of modern culture.
 But more importantly, it’s what our audience wants.

-A few examples of industries impacted by the Slow Movement
+Industries impacted by the Slow Movement

 While constant digital stimulation gave us all FOMO (Fear of missing out), the slow movement has introduced the concept of JOMO (Joy of missing out).
 It champions taking pleasure in staying in to perform the simple arts of cooking, gardening, or reading a book.
 As we mindfully march on towards our own mortality, the words of Geir Berthelsen, Founder of The World Institute of Slowness, ring true “Don’t live life as if you’re afraid of being late to your own funeral”.